oscarwong1027/productivity-tools/README.md

 ## 💻 Usage

-1. Open `index.html` in your web browser
-2. Click on any tool to launch it
+1. Click on any tool to launch it
-3. Each tool works independently with its own interface
+2. Each tool works independently with its own interface

 ## 🔧 Technical Details